meedeepak/MacTube/README.md

 # MacTube
-Chrome Extention to control youtube player for any chrome tab with keyboard shortcut:
+Chrome Extension to control youtube player for any chrome tab with keyboard shortcut:

-Availbale Shortcuts:
+Available Shortcuts:
 Play Next - MacCtrl+N